 PBCTF2023 git-ls-api

 We are given the source to a simple service which displays the SHA hash and file list for a github project.
-We can also provide an api_endpoint
+We can also provide an api_endpoint and it will retrieve from our host instead.

-object to a caching function.
+the index endpoint invokes octokit to retrieve the SHA and tree of the target repo.
+While searching the net to understand how Octokit works, I found a gitlab bug where the importer could be hijacked via improper passing of a SawyerResource object to a caching function.
 The bug in this challenge wound up being almost identical, but using the built in rails redis cacher rather than being in gitlab’s methods.

-objects are automagic structs produced directly from our input JSON, so we can set those to mismatch when constructing the RESP command string (it doesn’t check that it’s the builtin bytesize
+The redis command serializer assumes that it will receive a normal flat bytelike or string object, and uses to_s to get the value and bytesize to compute the length.
+SawyerResource objects are automagic structs produced directly from our input JSON, so we can set those to mismatch when constructing the RESP command string (it doesn’t check that it’s the builtin bytesize method and not just a field on the input).
+This lets us inject redis commands directly by using something like:

 exploit = {"sha": {"to_s": { "to_s": { "to_s": { "b":{